xebia-functional/xef-website/content/docs/learn/overview.md

 # <decorated-text icon={frontMatter.sidebar_custom_props.icon} title={frontMatter.title} />

 In recent months, the world of AI has changed drastically.
-The impact of the general availability of Large Language Models, like [ChatGPT](https://chat.openai.com/), is hard to overstate.
+The impact of the general availability of Large Language Models, like [ChatGPT](https://chat.openai.com/), [Bard](https://bard.google.com/), and [Dolly](https://www.databricks.com/product/machine-learning/large-language-models) is hard to overstate.
 These only complement existing techniques in image generation, classification, speech recognition, and many others.
 At the time of writing this post, [Hugging Face Hub](https://huggingface.co/models), the leading repository of models, has more than 200,000 of them!
 The challenge is how to